Ice Station: Plot summary

 The team learns of an impending attack by the British SAS and decide to flee the station.
-During the escape via stolen vehicles, Schofield and Renshaw's is pushed off a cliff, Schofield's close friend Book and the step-daughter of Sarah Hensleigh, Kirsty, are captured, while Rebound escapes with four of the scientists.
+During the escape via stolen hovercraft, Schofield and Renshaw's is pushed off a cliff, Schofield's close friend Book and the step-daughter of Sarah Hensleigh, Kirsty, are captured, while Rebound escapes with four of the scientists.
 Schofield manages to destroy a French submarine and he and Renshaw begin their journey back towards it.
 Meanwhile, the SAS Brigadier Trevor Barnaby kills the two remaining French scientists and feeds Book to a pod of killer whales.
 Schofield returns to the station and manages to kill all of the SAS and Snake, and save Kirsty.
 Schofield receives a message from Trent with a list of members of a secret service known as the Intelligence Convergence Group (ICG) which includes Snake and Montana.

 Gant and her team find what appears to be an alien ship, but which turns out to be a spy plane.
 Montana kills Santa Cruz, but is killed by mutated elephant seals.
 Schofield and the two others arrive and Hensleigh reveals herself to be an ICG agent, but is soon killed by a wounded Gant.
 Remembering the station is about to be destroyed, Schofield, Gant, Renshaw, Kirsty and her pet fur seal named Wendy escape on the spy plane and land on the USS Wasp.
 They later destroy the spy plane using a guided missile fired earlier.
 It is revealed that Mother had escaped Wilkes before its destruction and was saved by US forces.

 The survivors get to Hawaii where they are nearly killed by an ICG agent before being saved by Andrew Trent, Pete and Allison Cameron, and the captain of the USS Wasp.
 Renshaw assumes custody of Kirsty since he is her godfather, and Schofield doesn't leave Gant's side until she recovers.